NuSkooler/enigma-bbs/docs/_docs/modding/menu-modules.md

 Methods indicated above with `()` in their name such as `enter()` are overridable when inheriting form `MenuModule`.

+* `enter()` is the first to be called.
+There is no callback.
+The default implementation is to simply call `this.initSequence()`.
+* `displayQueuedInterruptions(callback)` is called, and if interruptions are allowed for this menu, any that may be queued will be displayed first.
+* `beforeArt(callback)` is called before any art is displayed.
+The default implementation will set emulated baud rate, and clear the screen if either are requested by the menu's `config` block.
+* `mciReady(mciData, callback)` is called when art is loaded and MCI codes are initialized.
+The default implementation of a custom `MenuModule` simply continues.
+See also [standardMCIReadyHandler](#standardmcireadyhandlermcidata-callback).

 ## MenuModule Helper Methods
 Many helper methods exist and are available to code inheriting from `MenuModule`.
 Below are some examples.
 Poke around at [menu_module.js](../../../core/menu_module.js) to discover more!